THE WINTER WAY OF ST. JAMES - THE ROUTE BY RIBEIRA SACRA

 when the weather conditions on the French road were adverse.

-the State of Lemos controlled several of the pilgrimage routes to Santiago de Compostela
+the State of Lemos controlled several of the pilgrimage roads or routes to Santiago de Compostela

 that crossed the current province of Lugo,

 The so-called WINTER ROAD that entered Galici following the course of the river Sil, with various variants but, all of them had as a reference and concurred in Monforte de Lemos.